stacks-network/docs/src/pages/data-storage/authentication.md

 Stacks authentication is a bearer token-based authentication system.
 From an app user's perspective, login similar to third-party authentication techniques that they're familiar with.
 For an app developer, the flow is unlike the typical client-server flow of centralized sign-in services such as OAuth.
-With Blockstack the authentication flow happens entirely client-side.
+With Stacks Auth the authentication flow happens entirely client-side.

 In this section, you get an overview of the authentication system and learn how Gaia fits into it.